 Contact 021 865 2022, firstname.lastname@example.org

 Simonsig Wine Estate’s Cuvée Restaurant is the epitome of warm hospitality and old-world elegance, with a proudly modern-South African twist.
-The terrace has uninterrupted views of the majestic Simonsig Mountain, making it a lovely venue for a leisurely lunch.
-Head chef Stephanie de Wet uses local and seasonal ingredients to create an ever-changing menu full of fresh but comforting flavours.
+The terrace has uninterrupted views of the majestic Simonsberg Mountain, making it a lovely venue for a leisurely breakfast, lunch or dinner.
+The passionate and dedicated culinary team uses local and seasonal ingredients to create an ever-changing menu full of fresh but comforting flavours, with dishes that pair well with the terroir-driven wines.

 Contact 021 888 4932, email@example.com